microsoftenator2022/MicroUtils.UnityFilesystem/Notes.md

 There are some "primitive" types: C# integral types (integer and floating-point numbers, characters (UTF-8 encoding?)), arrays (of any type), strings (special case arrays)

-These trees are parsed in-order and depth-first.
+The tree is parsed in-order and depth-first.
 Each node's offset is from the end of the previous value.
 There may be padding added to the end of a value for "alignment" or to its child nodes (indicated by flags on the type tree node). **Therefore: you must parse every node**.